Let's get serious about fun. Pickleball is fun but pickleball paddles, the most important piece of equipment in the game, are serious business.

 2) Graphite Face

+Graphite: Graphite faces are lightweight and provide excellent control and touch on the ball.
+They are often used by players who prefer finesse and control over power.
 Thanks to a highly competitive environment for paddle makers, the cost of lightweight graphite has come down.
 This kind of pickleball equipment features control and maybe spin if the player is skilled enough.

 3) Fiberglass Composite

 For players who search for power, fiberglass will add a bit of weight but really enhance power.
 With a bit less durability than carbon based faces, players will discover this kind of paddle can be tougher to control.
+Composite faces are made of a combination of materials, such as fiberglass, carbon fiber, or aramid.
+They are more durable than graphite faces and provide a good balance of power and control.

 4) Carbon Fiber